 Without control, you will quickly lose your balance.
 Without balance, you can’t defend yourself and fight.
 A positive mental attitude is necessary to prevail on the street or in a fight without rules.
 Also, control your feelings well, so you are not dominated by fear or other feelings in a fight.

 The timing of inflowing adrenaline should also be considered, so you don’t get paralysed.
 This would be fatal.
-Once you decided for either “fight-or-flight”, you must follow this path consistently, directly and quickly, with all the energy you have.
+Once you decide on either “fight-or-flight”, you must follow this path consistently, directly and quickly, with all the energy you have.
 One thing I can tell you from experience—the first hit counts!

 My actual journey started after I had left one of the biggest Wing Chun organisations, where I was a member for more than a decade.
 I felt drawn to Hong Kong, where I also practised with Sifu Ip Ching.
 The Wong Shun Leung lineage was recommended several times, and this is where I finally found what I was looking for.